mbamiluka/Alg-Data-Structures---project3/README.md

 # Alg-Data-Structures---project3
-This project builds on project one and two, but with the use of ADT List.
+This project builds on project one and two, but with the use of Abstract Data Type List.
 Note: ADT List was fully implemented during this project - Refer to List class.

 ## FileNumber Class - 121 lines
 This  class gets a two digit number from the user through the console or the command line.